dyoder838/Progressive-Budget/README.md

 ## Usage

-This app can run locally or from my deployed [Heroku link] (https://git.heroku.com desolate-oasis-62895.git)
+This app can run locally, or, from the deployed [Heroku link](https://git.heroku.com/desolate-oasis-62895.git)

+Check functionality by opening the app in a web browser, inspecting the page, click on the network tab, and switch between online and offline.

 ![screenshot](/public/assets/home-page.PNG?raw=true)